 Obsidian routinely makes some of the best Western RPGs in the business, and hopefully its newest title, Avowed, won't be any exception.
-This first-person action/RPG was first announced during Microsoft's July 23 Xbox Series X gaming showcase, and Obsidian managed to captivate fans with nothing but a short trailer and some cryptic information on a website.
+It was first announced during Microsoft's July 23 Xbox Series X gaming showcase, and Obsidian managed to captivate fans with nothing but a short trailer and some cryptic information on a website.

 What we know definitively about Avowed so far is minimal.
 It will be a fantasy RPG; it will take place in the same world as Obsidian's Pillars of Eternity series; it will be out on the Xbox Series X as well as the PC.
+We also have a few hints about what the gameplay might be like.
 Read on to learn everything we know about Avowed so far, and what we're excited to learn next.

 - Xbox Series X release date, price, pre-orders, specs and games